 - Baking sheet for roasting butternut squash, style points for using silicone mats to minimize cleanup

-- Tongs for stirring pasta, and combining with sauce, as well as a mixing bowl.
+- Tongs for stirring pasta, and combining with cheese sauce, as well as a mixing bowl.

-- A good blender such as a Vitamix.
+- A high speed blender such as a Vitamix.
 Anything less powerful than a blender (like a food processor) will not suffice.
 The longer you soak your cashews, the easier this process will be.

 Store extra sauce in a jar in the fridge for 3-5 days.
 I recommend making fresh pasta to go with leftover sauce, but if you have pasta already cooked, combine with sauce, and reheat gently in the microwave before eating.